nmstate/kubernetes-nmstate/docs/user-guide-state-reporting.md

 kubectl get nodenetworkstate <node-name> -o yaml
 ```

-Output of such command may look like this:
+The output of such command may look like this:

 ```yaml
 apiVersion: nmstate.io/v1alpha1